About the Author

 The Curse of the

 Kristiana has a serious condition called gastroparesis, a.k.a.
-The Curse of the Paralyzed Stomach, a unique — and uniquely challenging — digestive disorder.
+The Curse of the Paralyzed Stomach, a unique—and uniquely challenging—digestive disease.

 Legend has it that a great evil cursed her at birth in order to prevent her writing career, not realizing the symptoms that would often keep her homebound would also bind her to a writing desk.
 Days on the couch would become days in her imagination.
-And a diet of liquid and baby food would whet her mind’s appetite for so much more.
+And a diet of tube-fed nutrition would whet her mind’s appetite for so much more.

 You can learn more about gastroparesis by reading Kristiana's blog post on Gastroparesis Awareness Month.